koDaegon/book-sample/README.md

 # Gated Check-in for AWS CodeCommit with AWS Step Functions
+PS DevOps AoD artifact - Gated Check-in for AWS CodeCommit on Pull Request with AWS Step Functions
 ## Background

 A gated commit or gated check-in is a software integration pattern that reduces the chances for breaking a build (and often its associated tests) by committing changes into the main branch of version control.
 This pattern can be supported by a continuous integration (CI) server.

-However, if the customer want to apply gated check-in to AWS CodeCommit based on pull request, it is required that they have to manually configure and integrate AWS CodeBuild to enable the automation test like unit test, coverage test and etc as well as they have to manually change approval status on pull request based on test result.
-In addition to them, the customer also want to customize their build processes.
-For example, they may want to run, or not, some tests, or skip some task when you need to deploy a quick fix.
+However, if the customer wants to apply gated check-in to AWS CodeCommit based on a pull request, they will be required to manually configure and integrate AWS CodeBuild to enable automation tests such as a unit test, coverage test, etc. and they have to manually change approval status on the pull request based on test results.
+In addition, if the customer may also want to customize their build processes.
+Examples of customization include choosing to or not to run some tests or skip certain tasks when you need to deploy a quick fix.

 ## Project Overview